 Our Year 7 and 8 camps at Woodend and Camp Dowd are key social and personal experiences for Wadhurst students.
 Through these five and six-night camps, students have the chance to work collaboratively to find solutions to challenges, build listening and decision-making skills, and find a sense of achievement as they go beyond expectations of their own capacity.

-Senior School students continue their outdoor education by choosing from 16 different programmes in Year 9, taking part in our 20-day Beyond the Gates programme in Year 10 and participating in the Leslie Gladstone Robertson (LGR) Society bushwalking club in Years 9 to 12.
+Senior School students continue their outdoor education by choosing from 16 different programs in Year 9, taking part in our 20-day Beyond the Gates program in Year 10 and participating in the Leslie Gladstone Robertson (LGR) Society bushwalking club in Years 9 to 12.
 Each of these experiences further develops core skills such as the ability to show initiative, set and track personal and group goals, resolve conflicts and show respect and empathy.